What Is MBA Accreditation?

 Stephanie DeBord

-Stephanie DeBord has spent the past seven years advising students in various capacities.
+Stephanie DeBord has spent years advising students in various capacities.
 She currently helps undeclared/exploratory students navigate the college experience, explore program options, and map degree plans.
 Her background and expertise include academic advising, the high school-to-college transition, student affairs, and higher education.

 Stephanie has a bachelor's degree in sport management and a master's degree in higher education and student affairs.